-I’m Hilary Clark and I am an Artist.
-I didn’t always claim this title.
+I’m Hilary Clark and I am an Artist, Writer, Poet, Joy & Ease Believer.
+I didn’t always claim these titles.
 In fact, I actively avoided believing in my own creativity for a good portion of my adult life.

 As a child, I knew I was creative.
 I began writing poetry in 4th grade, as the US curriculum considers that the age to start.
 I remember being absolutely fascinated by all the poetry forms.
 I dove into haiku and sonnets, couplets and iambic pentameter with avid zeal.
 I think I wrote a poem every day, or maybe that’s just childhood memory painting a pretty picture.
 Whether true or not, I was prolific.
-Poetry writing stayed with me into high school and college.
+Poetry writing stayed with me into high school and college, as did other forms of writing.
+I wrote a children’s story while still in high school and have several unfinished novels in my files.

 My senior year in high school, I was the editor for the school’s literary anthology.
 What a coup!
 I thought my future was clear before me.
 I’d go to college, major in English, and grow up to be a famous author of poetry and novels.
 I can still remember the joy of those days and that belief in myself.